Thanatisia/SharedSpace/Docs/Programming/Mobile-App-Development/Android/Quickstart topic and references/android-application-development-from-the-command-line.md

             - `-keysize [key-size (bits)]` : Specify the size (number of bits) of the key pair
                 - Key Sizes
                     + 2048 : 2048-bits
-            - `validity [number-of-days]` : Specify the 'Time-to-Live' (aka Lifetime) of the key before the key expires and has to be re-generated
+            - `-validity [number-of-days]` : Specify the 'Time-to-Live' (aka Lifetime) of the key before the key expires and has to be re-generated
             - `-alias [your-alias]` : Specify the Alias for your key
         - Key Generation
             - The tool will prompt you afew questions required to create your Public Key Encryption (PKE)-generated key pair and the Digital Signature